0tii/html-to-pdf/options.md

 ### `viewPort`<br/>
 `string`, `[optional]`, default: `1920x1080`\
 The emulated screen resolution, that the PDF will be printed as.
-Must be given as `(width)x(height)`
+Must be given as `(width)x(height)`.
 - Example: `1280x720`
 - Don't: `1920*1080`, `(1920)x(1080)`

 ### `timeout`<br/>
 `number`, `[optional]`, default: `5000`\
-The emulated screen resolution, that the PDF will be printed as.
+The time in ms to wait for the page to load.

 ### `landscape`<br/>
 `boolean`, `[optional]`, default: `false`\